Protecting quantum correlations in presence of generalised amplitude damping channel: the two-qubit case

-Here, we confine our studies within the first two types of quantum correlations, namely, entanglement and steering.
-Each of these two correlations decreases under the action of generalised amplitude damping channel which is a non-unital channel.
-Now, for the purpose of preservation of non-local correlation, we start with pure (maximally and non-maximally) entangled states, and first employ the technique of weak measurement which has been used in case of the standard ADC \cite{DGPM_17}.
-In the case of weak measurement, as first proposed in \cite{AAV_88}, the interaction between the system and the apparatus is taken to be very weak, along with two measurements termed as pre-selection and post-selection \cite{DMMJAB_14}.
+In the case of weak measurement, as first proposed in \cite{AAV_88}, the interaction between the system and the apparatus is taken to be very weak, along with two processes termed as pre-selection and post-selection measurement\cite{DMMJAB_14}.
 To use weak measurement as a procedure for preservation of correlations in a quantum state, one has to do the weak measurement, and the reverse weak measurement to be followed at the end of the protocol.
 The procedure of weak measurement has been used in a huge number of protocols to study different interesting phenomena in quantum theory, such as spin Hall effect \cite{HK_08}, wave particle duality using cavity-QED experiments \cite{W_02}, superluminal propagation of light \cite{AMCPH_04,BSWLG_04}, direct measurement of the quantum wave function \cite{LSPSB_11}, measurement of ultrasmall time delays of light \cite{BS_10}, observing Bohmian trajectories of photons \cite{KBRSMSS_11, GMGS_01} and also for detection of entanglement with minimal resources \cite{GCGM_18}.